 I spotted two live golden ground beetles and two deceased in the greenhouse today, so I thought a tribute profile would be appropriate.

 A flightless beauty, this beetle distracts us with its iridescent ridged back and bright orange legs every time we happen upon one in the field.
+I took the photo above early this morning in the greenhouse.

 Name: Carabus Auratus, Golden Ground Beetle